- 1. Make homemade salsa

 A Few Tips for Cooking Tomatoes

-Making your own “canned” tomato products is one way to (1) capture the essence of summer, (2) use up garden bounty, (3) be frugal and/or local at the farmer’s market and (4) make sure your tomato sauces include the peel for added nutrition.
+Making your own “canned” tomato products is one way to capture the essence of summer, use up the garden bounty, be frugal at the farmer’s market, and helps you make sure your tomato sauces include the peel for added nutrition.1

-Because of the acidity of tomatoes, never cook them in aluminum pots or pans.
+Because of the acidity of tomatoes, I never cook them in aluminum pots or pans.
 It will react and be yucky and dangerous!
-This is the reason even the organic canned tomatoes need a lining, because the tomatoes would react with the metal in the can and cause big problems.
+This is the reason even the organic canned tomatoes need a lining because the tomatoes would react with the metal in the can and cause big problems.